egoist/docute/docs/README.md

 docute.version // the version of docute
 docute.store // Vuex store instance
 docute.router // Vue router instance
+docute.init // bootstrap app, you can only call it once

 Vue // Vue constructor
 ```